-803 Newtonite & 805 Newlath are fitted to the wall with the studs to the wall and the flat meshed surface facing inwards towards the applicator.
-Fix the membrane to the wall with the Newton 800 Mesh Plug to all substrates except when fixing to plywood or timber, when a galvanised clout nail should be used, or to slightly friable mortar substrate, when the Newton 800 Cob Plug should be used.
-803 Newtonite & 805 Newlath can be fitted horizontally or vertically.
+803 Newtonite is fitted to the wall with the studs facing the wall and the flat meshed surface facing inwards towards the applicator.
+Fix the membrane to the wall with the Newton 800 Mesh Plug to all substrates except when fixing to plywood or timber, when a galvanised clout nail should be used, or to slightly friable mortar substrate, when the Newton 800 Cob Plug should be used

+803 Newtonite can be fitted horizontally or vertically.
 Fit the membrane as level as possible - best results are achieved when a long builders level or a rotating laser level is used.
-Care must be taken to ensure that the membrane is pulled tight and square while fixing as this will avoid sagging or bulging which can cause problems when plastering or rendering.
-Using a 7 or 8mm drill bit (depending on substrate), drill through the membrane into the wall to a depth of at least 50mm.
-Apply a bead of mastic around the hole to
+Care must be taken to ensure that the 803 Newtonite is pulled tight and square while fixing as this will avoid sagging or bulging which can cause problems when plastering or rendering

+Using a 7 or 8mm drill bit (depending on substrate), drill through the membrane into the wall to a depth of at least 50mm